SQL Aggregate Functions

 Read the specific behaviour of “COUNT function” vs other aggregate functions.

-- When no rows are present in the column COUNT functions returns zero.
-But all other functions returns NULL.
+- When no rows are present in the column, the COUNT function returns zero.
+But all other functions return NULL.

 - If a GROUP BY clause is specified in a query and the intermediate result from the FROM, WHERE, GROUP BY, and HAVING clauses is the empty set, then the aggregate functions are not applied and the result of the query is the empty set.